bsdinis/feedback/lessons/06_specificity_change_theory.md

 # 6. Specificity of feedback II.
 The trip from general to specific feedback: Theory

-## Why we need to give specific feedback?
+## Why do we need to give specific feedback?

 Even if sometimes people have good intentions about sharing their thoughts with other people, the feedback can be so general that the receptor is confused about the next step.